Accelerated Public Health Program

 Applying to the APHP

 - Students apply during the Winter Quarter of their 3rd year of undergrad at Northwestern.
-More information on this can be found in this Prezi and this info packet.
+More information on this can be found in this info packet, and this Prezi.

 - 3.5 GPA requirement